Fit as a Mama Bear

 • Pull overs

-• Thoracic sweeps
+• Thoracic openers

 Try to do these exercises for 10 repetitions each, two sets, and a few times per week.